ChordPro/chordpro/docs/content/ChordPro-Configuration-Format-Strings.md

 For even more power, _true-text_ and _false-text_ may contain other metadata subtitutions.
 The special `%{}` can be used to substitute the value of the controling item.

 For example, if metadata item `album` has the value "Yes", `%{album|Album: %{}}` expands to "Album: Yes".
 If `album` did not have a value, the expansion would be empty.

+All metadata items can have multiple values.
+To get multiple values, just issue multiple directives.
+For example:

+    {album: Cover Stories}
+    {album: Greatest Hits}

+Now `album` has two values.
+When substituted, the values are concatenated using the configuration setting [`metadata.separator`](ChordPro-Configuration-Generic#metadata).
+To access the individual values, use `album.1` for the first value, `album.2` for the second value, and so on.